ravichandranjv/BDDWithSlimJS/README.md

 4. Click on Test and run the test.
 The two tests should fail.
 5. Change the space(s) to make the tests pass
 6. Refer to the screenshot in the slimjs_testfixture.png file.
-7. Check out the PPTX (Microsoft Powerpoint presentation file) or the PDF file to know about BDD using SlimJs
+7. Check out the  PDF file to know about BDD using SlimJs

 Footnote: The UADD part is fulfilled when the Scenarios are tested, directly, as in this example.
 The step-by-step implementation of the complete framework is explained in another part - BDD+TDD+UADD.
 I will update the link to that example here as soon as I push the necessary artifacts.